ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-02-17-Home-Prices.md

 ![png](/img/Project-3_files/Project-3_78_0.png)

 Here we find that the RidgeCV model performs slightly better than the LassoCV model based on a comparison of $R^{2}$ values, or the percentage of variance explained.
 The RidgeCV model has an $R^{2}$ of 0.8749 whereas the LassoCV model has an $R^{2}$ of 0.8695.
 Visually, the two models appear to be very similar on the *Actual vs. Predicted* and *Residuals* plots.
 The only difference seems to be a couple outliers.
-Both the RidgeCV and LassoCV models showed better $R^{2}$ scores than the linear regression model, which means that the linear model was overfit and by adding some regularization we were able to constrain the $\beta$ coefficients and reduce the variance (essentially "relaxing" the model slightly).
+Both the RidgeCV and LassoCV models showed better $R^{2}$ scores than the linear regression model, which means that the linear model was overfit and by adding some regularization we were able to constrain the &beta coefficients and reduce the variance (essentially "relaxing" the model slightly).
 To improve on the model further, in the future we could average several RidgeCV models or use ensembling techniques to combine the LassoCV and RidgeCV models in an effort to reduce the variance in the model even more.

 In summary, we found that number of overall home sales peaked in Ames in 2009, whereas number of expensive home sales peaked in 2007.
 A dramatic reduction in number of homes sold was observed in 2010.
 The top districts in Ames for both number of expensive and overall home sales seem to be concentrated in the northern and western parts of the city.
 Using linear, Lasso and Ridge regressions we predicted home sales prices in Ames.
 A comparison of $R^{2}$ values demonstrated that the Ridge linear regression model was the best performer, and both the Lasso and Ridge models outperformed the linear regression model.
-This proved that the original linear regression model was overfit and by constraining the $\beta$ coefficients we were able to reduce the variance of the model.
+This proved that the original linear regression model was overfit and by constraining the &beta coefficients we were able to reduce the variance of the model.